burnsbert/ComfyUI-EBU-LMStudio/readme.md

 ## Installation

 1. Copy this directory to your `ComfyUI/custom_nodes/` directory
-2. Install LMStudio and make sure 'lms' command line tools are working and that 'Developer Mode' is enabled to run LMStudio as a local server.
+2. Install LM Studio and make sure 'lms' command line tools are working and that 'Developer Mode' is enabled to run LM Studio as a local server.
-3. Make sure to have at least one LLM installed inside of LMStudio.
+3. Make sure to have at least one LLM installed inside of LM Studio.
 4. Test this by running `lms ls --detailed` from the command line.
 You should see a list of all installed LLMs.
 If this doesn't work you may need to modify your PATH.
 5. Restart ComfyUI

+## LM Studio
+- LM Studio is available at https://lmstudio.ai/
+- Information about LM Studio command line tools is available at https://lmstudio.ai/blog/lms

 ## Nodes

-### EBU LMStudio Load Model
+### EBU LM Studio Load Model

-Unloads any loaded LLMs and then loads an LLM model into LMStudio with the following parameters:
+Unloads any loaded LLMs and then loads an LLM model into LM Studio with the following parameters:

 - `input_string`: Input text (passed through unchanged), serves to trigger the action
 - `model_search_string`: Part of the model name to search for (default: "llama").
 Spaces are treated as wild cards.
 First matching LLM is loaded.
 So "nemo q5" will match "Mistral-Nemo-Instruct-2407-abliterated.Q5_K_M.gguf" for example.